 Research |

-"Violence as Peace: Stories of Everyday Masculinities, Violence, and Peace After Armed Conflict"
+"When Heroes Hurt: Stories of Everyday Masculinities, Violence, and Peace After Armed Conflict"

 How is peace experienced by everyday people after armed conflict?
 What on-the-ground stories do people tell themselves about continuing violences after war has ended?
 This book project represents a sustained intervention in the ways political science typically theorizes peace, developing an everyday ontology of peace which accounts for the persistence of everyday violences and the justifications for those violences across communities affected by the dual wakes of conflict and colonialism.
 I build a case that (1) our existing ontologies of peace in International Relations (IR) are essentially reverse, if not empty, ontologies of war, and (2) that even recent efforts to thematize peace as something more than the absence of conflict fail to address the central roles that gender and gendered subjectivities play in the lived realities of peace.
 Bringing postcolonial feminist theories to bear on the entanglements between gender, violence, and colonial durabilities after war, I unravel the stories of people who are trying to make sense of violence in the midst of recovering from it, where individuals carry hope and fear and peace and violence together in the same embrace.
 Using an interpretive storytelling methodology across two case studies—Northern Ireland and Burundi—I show how attention towards ‘good guy’ logics of masculinist protection in the post-conflict space reveals distinct, gendered attachments to violence which are often recognized as part of the peace story by people living in the aftermath of war.
 Ultimately, an everyday ontology of peace illuminates both violent peaces, or peaces which are marked by routine, everyday violences, and peaceful violences, or violences which are invoked in the name of peace.
 From this everyday ontology of peace, I make the case that efforts to both understand and build peace must examine gender’s centrality to human socialization and interpersonal relationships, and further, the coloniality of gender’s role in constructing possibilities for living in relation with one another.